A 401(k) is a type of retirement account an employee can use to set aside a portion of their wages for long-term savings.

 Plan administration

 If you offer a 401(k) through a third party, you can set up payroll deductions in Gusto.
-Employee deductions and company contributions will be left in your company bank account to be moved externally.
+Employee deductions and company contributions will be left in your company bank account for you to send directly to your 401(k) provider.

 Set up deductions